Techanick/egrow-compassxp/.lovable/plan.md

-# Expanscience Management Framework Companion App
+# Management Framework Companion App

 ## Overview
 A multilingual (English, French, Spanish, Turkish, Chinese) professional development companion for Expanscience managers.
 The app digitizes the Management Framework document into an interactive tool with self-assessment, development planning, and progress tracking — integrated into the performance management cycle.